 Your cooktop has been prepolished at the factory for improved protection and cleanability.
 The Cooktop Polishing Creme (included with your range), paper towels or a sponge, and a single edge razor blade in a holder is all you need to clean your cooktop.
-For proper cleaning methods, please review "Cleaning tips" on pages 27 and 28.
-Follow them after each use to ensure top performances and to preserve that uniquely elegant look.
+For proper cleaning methods, please review "Cleaning tips" on page 28.
+Follow them after each use to ensure top performance and to preserve that uniquely elegant look.